 At Visiting Care Giving Services, our caregivers are professionally trained in a variety of dementia care techniques that help bring comfort and peace of mind for families and their loved ones.
 By designing a customized care plan for each client, we can meet a variety of care needs, while at the same time improving overall health and wellbeing.
 Just a few of the many ways our Alzheimer’s and dementia care services an help include:

-For additional resources on caring for a loved one with dementia, and to find out how a trusted St. Charles caregiver or caregiver in the surrounding communities can help maintain dignity while promoting safety, reach out to us today at (636) 493-9058.
+For additional resources on caring for a loved one with dementia, and to find out how our trusted at home care in O’Fallon or nearby areas can help maintain dignity while promoting safety, reach out to us today at (636) 493-9058.
 We offer respite care for family caregivers for several hours each week, up to and including 24-hour, round-the-clock care.
-Find out more about how Visiting Care Giving Services can help you navigate your family caregiving journey by contacting us today!
+Find out more about how Visiting Care Giving Services can help by contacting us today!